YubinYe/Coursera-Deep-Learning-deeplearning.ai/02-Improving Deep Neural Networks Hyperparameter tuning, Regularization and Optimization/1-3课-课后练习/Week 3 Quiz - Hyperparameter tuning, Batch Normalization, Programming Frameworks.md

     - [x] A programming framework allows you to code up deep learning algorithms with typically fewer lines of code than a lower-level language such as Python.
     - [x] Even if a project is currently open source, good governance of the project helps ensure that the it remains open even in the long term, rather than become closed or modified to benefit only one company.
     - [ ] Deep learning programming frameworks require cloud-based machines to run.

+11. when using batch normalization, it is ok to drop the parameter beta^[1] from the forward propagation since it will be subtracted out when we compute z^[l] = gamma z^[l]_normaliza + beta^[l].
+    - since in the normalization process the values of z^[l] are re-centered at the origin, it is irrelevant to add the b^[l] parameter.

+12. The parameters gamma and beta in the batch normalization are different for each layer, no global value used for all the hidden layers.

+13. A neural network is trained with batch norm, at test time, to evaluate the neural network we turn off the batch norm to avoid random predictions from the network.
+    - False